micmejia/bible-dump/NKJV/John/John 3.md

 This man came to Jesus by night and said to Him, "Rabbi, we know that You are a teacher come from God; for no one can do these signs that You do unless God is with him."

 ###### 3
-Jesus answered and said to him, "Most assuredly, I say to you, unless one is born [^a]again, he cannot see the kingdom of God."
+Jesus answered and said to him, "Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God."

 ###### 4
 Nicodemus said to Him, "How can a man be born when he is old?
 Can he enter a second time into his mother's womb and be born?"